Factbox: Venezuela's jailed, exiled or barred opposition politicians

-(Reuters) - Venezuela's most popular opposition leaders are almost all sidelined from the country's April 22 presidential election - jailed, in exile, or disqualified from holding office.
+(Reuters) - Venezuela's most popular opposition leaders are almost all sidelined from the upcoming presidential election - jailed, in exile, or disqualified from holding office.

-That has left the coalition lacking an obvious flag-bearer and likely to boycott the vote, in which leftist President Nicolas Maduro is running for a second term in the OPEC nation of 30 million people.
+That has left the coalition lacking an obvious flagbearer for the vote, due by the end of April, in which leftist President Nicolas Maduro is widely expected to run for a second term in the OPEC nation of 30 million people.

 HENRIQUE CAPRILES